Abby7LIU/DNSC-6211-Programming-for-Business-Analytics/README.md

 c.
 Draw 50 samples of size 45 from the sampling frame in part a, and plot the sampling distribution of means as a histogram.

 d.
 Explain CLT in your own words in one or two sentences based on your answers to parts b and c.

-Name your file as A02c_Gwid.r.
-So if your GWID is G19860011 then you should name your submission file as A02c_G19860011.r.
-Please make sure that you comment your R code.